Shelburne Falls Trolley Museum

 Please make a Donation to the "Berkshire Hills" Fund.

 The "Berkshire Hills" (it never had a number) was built by Wason in 1903, as a parlor car for the Berkshire Street Railway.
 The company, formed in 1901, was established to run a trolley line between Adams and Great Barrington, with a connection to the Connecticut State Line.
 It was the only trolley company known to run in four states - it had routes in Vermont, New York and Connecticut as well as Massachusetts.
+It seems that the "Berkshire Hills" is the only car from the Berkshire Street Railway to have been saved, as all the rest were burned in 1932 or so.

 "Berkshire Hills" herself was delivered June 12, 1903.
 She cost $20,000 when new, about five times as much as SF&C's Number 25.
 The interior was made of mahogany, with carpeted floors and upholstered wicker chairs.
 The car also had a water cooler and hinged mirrors containing glassware.
-The car was used in both charter service and in a scheduled summer service between Bennington, VT and Great Barrington at double the price of an ordinary ticket.
+The car was used in both charter service and in a scheduled summer service between Bennington, Vermont and Great Barrington Mass. at double the price of an ordinary ticket.
 The scheduled service was discontinued in 1917 due to World War 1, and never resumed.
 Between 1917 and 1922, the car was only used for charters.

 Here is a short description from Transportation Bulletin Vol.79 1972 Berkshire Street Railway by O. R. Cummings: The "Berkshire Hills" probably was the most resplendent of the trolley parlor cars in New England.
-Built by the Wason Manufacturing Company of Springfield, Mass., for the Berkshire Street Railway in 1903, this car was 46 ft., 6 in. long and was painted a U. S. Mail white with buff trim and gold striping and lettering.
+Built by the Wason Manufacturing Company of Springfield, Mass., for the Berkshire Street Railway in 1903, this car was 46 ft., 6 in. long and was painted a U.S. Mail white with buff trim and gold striping and lettering.
 The roof was a light drab and the trucks and underbody were painted green.
 The interior was finished in San Domingo mahogany and there were wicker chairs for 28 passengers.

 This deluxe car went into regular service on August 26, 1903, running between North Adams and Great Barrington.
 Later, the "Berkshire Hills" joined with the "Bennington," a converted passenger car, in providing two daily round trips between Bennington, Vermont, and Great Barrington, Mass.
-Under the 1912 schedule, cars left Great Barrington at 7:39 a.m. and 1:39 p.m., and arrived in Bennington at 12:15 and 5:45 p.m.
-Leaving Bennington at 8:15 a.m. and 2:15 p.m., they arrived in Great Barrington at 12:25 and 6:50 p.m.
+Under the 1912 schedule, cars left Great Barrington at 7:39 am. and 1:39 pm., and arrived in Bennington at 12:15 pm and 5:45 pm.
+Leaving Bennington at 8:15 am. and 2:15 pm., they arrived in Great Barrington at 12:25 pm and 6:50 pm.

 Needless to say, an extra fare was charged for the privilege of riding in these deluxe cars, but it must have been well worth it - for the 48-mile trip through the Berkshires certainly was one of the most, if not the most, scenic of any trolley ride in New England.